titoBouzout/dom-flair/readme.md

 - Maybe change pixels to em on the fly
 - Document mobile features.
 I still didn't use, so no documentation.
 - define an expiration for the memoize functions.
+- make interpolation work with props as with `styled-components`.

 ## Authors